KozhaAkhmet/MiDaS-v2.1-small-cpp/README.md

 Here I used the v2.1 small MiDAS model which is the best in performance.
 [See MiDAS Source Code](https://github.com/isl-org/MiDaS).

- This is a part of my bachelor's diploma project ["Making an Autonomous Car with Depth Estimation"]().
+ This is a part of my bachelor's graduation project ["Making an Autonomous Car with Depth Estimation"](https://github.com/KozhaAkhmet/depth-car).

 ## 2. Results